oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 ### []{#sec_RequestingRelatedEntities}[11.2.7]{#_Toc477876662} [Requesting Related Entities](#sec_RequestingRelatedEntities)

-To request related entities according to a particular relationship, the client issues a [GET]{.Datatype} request to the source entity's request URL, followed by a forward slash and the name of the navigation property representing the relationship.
+To request related entities according to a particular relationship, the client issues a `GET` request to the source entity's request URL, followed by a forward slash and the name of the navigation property representing the relationship.

 If the navigation property does not exist on the entity indicated by the